UbiState/ubicoin/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of litecoind and litecoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of litecoind and UbiWallet by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the litecoin utilities, currently only litecoin-tx.